thingsboard/thingsboard.github.io/_includes/docs/user-guide/basic-mqtt.md

 * TOC
 {:toc}

 MQTT Based Authentication is available for devices that connect using MQTT.
-You may change the device credential type from 'Access token' to 'MQTT Basic'.
+To do this, you need to change the device credential type from "Access token" to "MQTT Basic"'.
 Basic MQTT credentials consist of the optional client id, username and password.
+See [MQTT API](/docs/{{docsPrefix}}reference/mqtt-api/) for more details.

+Next, we will explore how to change the device credentials and how clients can connect to the device using these credentials.
-There are three options available:
+Several options are available:

 #### Authentication based on Client ID only.

-For this purpose, you should populate only client ID in the device credentials form below.
-MQTT clients will be able to connect with any username or password if they specify correct client ID.
-See [MQTT API](/docs/{{docsPrefix}}reference/mqtt-api/) for more details.
+For this purpose, you should populate only client ID in the device credentials.
+MQTT clients will be able to connect if they specify correct client ID.

-Let's review a simple command to publish telemetry readings using MQTT client ID to the ThingsBoard{{CLOUD}}.
+Let's review a simple command to publish telemetry readings using only MQTT client ID to the ThingsBoard{{CLOUD}}.
 The command is using plain MQTT without TLS:

 {% if (docsPrefix == "pe/") or (docsPrefix == null) %}